Aller au contenu

-Discover our ranking of the best wedding suit brands.
-Detailed comparison, strengths, weaknesses and prices to choose the right suit.
+Our ranking of the best wedding suit brands.
+Comparison, strengths, weaknesses and prices to pick the right one without overpaying.

-Looking for the best wedding suit brand?
-Whether you’re the groom or a guest, choosing the right suit is crucial.
-We compared 7 brands on value, cuts, fabrics and style.
-Izac takes the top spot thanks to its excellent value, modern cuts and wide range of wedding-specific suits, ahead of De Fursac (premium), The Kooples (rock chic), Sandro Homme (Parisian elegance), Hugo Boss (safe bet), Father & Sons (dandy) and Devred (budget).
+Picking the best wedding suit brand matters as much for the groom as it does for the guests.
+We compared 7 brands on price, cuts, fabrics and overall style.
+Izac takes the top spot thanks to its excellent value, modern cuts and a wide range of suits made specifically for weddings, ahead of De Fursac (premium), The Kooples (rock chic), Sandro Homme (Parisian elegance), Hugo Boss (the safe pick), Father & Sons (modern dandy) and Devred (budget).

 RankBrandPrice RangeStyleBest ForRating